-When the Reverse Stock Split became effective, each sixteen shares of issued and outstanding shares were converted into one newly issued and outstanding share.
-No fractional shares were issued in connection with the Reverse Stock Split.
-Any fractional shares of common stock that would have otherwise resulted from the Reverse Stock Split were rounded up to the nearest full share.
-No cash or other consideration was paid in connection with any fractional shares that would otherwise have resulted from the Reverse Stock Split.
+When the 2022 Reverse Stock Split became effective, each sixteen shares of issued and outstanding shares were converted into one newly issued and outstanding share.
+When the 2023 Reverse Stock Split became effective, each twelve shares of issued and outstanding shares were converted into one newly issued and outstanding share.
+No fractional shares were issued in connection with the 2022 Reverse Stock Split and 2023 Reverse Stock Split.
+Any fractional shares of common stock that would have otherwise resulted from the 2022 Reverse Stock Split and 2023 Reverse Stock Split were rounded up to the nearest full share.
+No cash or other consideration was paid in connection with any fractional shares that would otherwise have resulted from the 2022 Reverse Stock Split and 2023 Reverse Stock Split.

-As a result of the Reverse Stock Split, 298,406,545 shares of common stock that were issued and outstanding at June 27, 2022 was reduced to 18,681,481 shares of common stock (taking into account the rounding of fractional shares).
+As a result of the 2022 Reverse Stock Split, 298,406,545 shares of common stock that were issued and outstanding at June 27, 2022 was reduced to 18,681,481 shares of common stock.
+As a result of the 2023 Reverse Stock Split, 190,168,698 shares of common stock that were issued and outstanding at October 10, 2023 was reduced to 15,895,015 shares of common stock (taking into account the rounding of fractional shares).

-Except where otherwise specified, all number of shares, share prices and per share data in the consolidated financial statements and the notes to the consolidated financial statements have been retroactively restated as if the Reverse Stock Split occurred at the beginning of the periods presented.
+Except where otherwise specified, all number of shares, share prices and per share data in the consolidated financial statements and the notes to the consolidated financial statements have been retroactively restated as if the Reverse Stock Splits occurred at the beginning of the periods presented.